WeblateOrg/weblate/docs/admin/install.rst

 Compressing client assets
 +++++++++++++++++++++++++

-Weblate comes with a bunch of JavaScript and CSS files.
-For performance reasons it is good to compress them before sending to a client.
-In default configuration this is done on the fly at cost of little overhead.
+Weblate comes with many JavaScript and CSS files.
+Compressing them before sending them to a client yields better performance.
+In the default configuration this is done on the fly at the cost of a little overhead.
 On big installations, it is recommended to enable offline compression mode.
 This needs to be done in the configuration and the compression has to be triggered on every Weblate upgrade.

-The configuration switch is simple by enabling :attr:`compressor:django.conf.settings.COMPRESS_OFFLINE` and configuring :attr:`compressor:django.conf.settings.COMPRESS_OFFLINE_CONTEXT` (the latter is already included in the example configuration):
+The configuration switching is done by enabling :attr:`compressor:django.conf.settings.COMPRESS_OFFLINE` and configuring :attr:`compressor:django.conf.settings.COMPRESS_OFFLINE_CONTEXT` (the latter is already included in the example configuration):